 - embed YouTube clips, Flickr or SlideShare using the Mashup tool.

-Blogs are often group-based - either within your tutorial group or as an entire class.
-Individuals can post to and comment on the same blog.
-Within a group, only members of the group can post to the blog, but all enrolled members of your uos website can read and respond to the blog.
+Blogs are often group-based - either within your tutorial group or as online groupwork.
+Within a group, only members of the group can post to the blog, but all enrolled members of your uos website can read and respond to the blog with comments.

 Individual blogs differ by being assigned to each individual member enrolled in your uos website.
 Other enrolled users in your class will be able to add comments, but not post to your blog.